On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Introduction

 One of the main drawbacks of applying MOO optimization techniques to improve non-functional properties is that the search for alternative solutions requires a considerable amount of computational resources, notably time.
 Whenever a new solution is generated, the search algorithms have to evaluate it.
 This means computing quantifiable indices by solving non-functional models (\eg Queueing Network~\cite{DBLP:books/daglib/0076254} and PetriNet~\cite{DBLP:conf/ifip/Petri62} Models), either analytically or by simulating them.
 Due to the complexity of such models, it is difficult to further improve the efficiency of their evaluation.
 Therefore, the time required to search for candidate solutions is negatively impacted by this evaluation phase.
 When performed on realistic models, this type of optimization can even take days~\cite{Arcuri-Fraser-2011,Cortellessa-Di-Pompeo-Stoico-Tucci-2021,Cortellessa-Di-Pompeo-Stoico-Tucci-2023}, which poses an obstacle to its adoption in practical design and development scenarios.

 To address the aforementioned challenge, the search for solutions can be constrained by search budgets of varying complexity~\cite{Arcuri-Fraser-2011, Zitzler_Künzli_2004}.
 A simple strategy is to set a time budget that interrupts the search when the imposed time has expired~\cite{Arcuri-Fraser-2011}.
 However, choosing the right time budget is not straightforward.
 Time budgets that are too small heavily limit the exploration of the solution space, consequently hampering the quality of the computed Pareto fronts (\ie the set of non-dominated solutions obtained at the end of the optimization).
 Conversely, larger time budgets may not be effective in saving enough optimization time, therefore, defeating their purpose.
+Other complementary strategies to reduce evaluation cost and enhance search efficiency include the use of surrogate fitness functions that approximate objective values with lower computational effort, evaluation budgets that limit the time or resources allocated to assessing each individual solution, and parallel evaluation techniques that distribute the workload across computing nodes.
+While these strategies are not the focus of this study, they represent viable alternatives to be considered in future research on time-constrained software model optimization.

 Specifically, the context of this work is a multi-objective optimization process that aims at improving software models through sequences of refactoring actions.
 These actions are intended to alter an initial software model to maximize performance and reliability while minimizing the number of detected performance antipatterns\footnote{Performance antipatterns describe bad design practices that usually lead to performance degradation.} and the cost of the refactoring itself.